Shathin/cs732-data-visualization/assignment-1/README.md

 ## Running the scripts
 All the scripts can be found under the **scripts** directory.

 - Input files : The program expects an already sliced data set.
-Modify the `make_zslices.tcsh` file to help with the preprocessing of the data.
+Modify the `*_make_zslices.tcsh` file to help with the preprocessing of the data.
 - `dataOps.py` → Contains methods that reads and processes the data
 - `formulae.py` → Contains the different scalar formulae that can be applied on the fields in the dataset
 - `scalarFields.py` → A configuration file that defines each of the given scalar fields and the derived fields.
 Each field is a dictionary containing different attributes that define the properties of the field.
 - `scalarVisualization.py` → The python script that reads and visualizes the desired scalar field from the data set.
 The file contains scripts for both static and animated visualizations.
+- `vectorVisualization.py` →  The python script that reads and visualizes the Curl of the Velocity from the vector data set.
+The file contains method for generating a static quiver plot.

 Execute the `scalarVisualization.py` to generate the visualizations.
 The parameters to the visualization can be changed by modifying the values of the paramter variables.
 - `timestepRange` - The time step range which determines which fields to be read.
 The files name default to the format multifield.{timestep}.zslice.txt".
 This can changed in the `getFiles()` method in the `dataOps.py` file.